mega667/voyager/docs/v0.10/Readme.md

 #### In application changes

 Models using the `VoyagerUser` trait does no longer have the `roles` relation.
 Instead we are using a single role now.
-So please update you application for usages of that relation.
+So please update your application for usages of that relation.
 Also the method `addRole` and `deleteRole` has been removed and replaced with a `setRole` method.

 ## Configuration